scalate/scalate/scalate-website/src/documentation/_scaml-reference.md

 {pygmentize_and_compare::}
 -----------------------------
-haml: example
+scaml: example
 -----------------------------
 #collection
   .item
     .description What a cool item!
 -----------------------------
-haml: is the same as
+scaml: is the same as
 -----------------------------
 %div#collection
   %div.item